Sand Branch, Dallas County, Texas: Background

 The Sand Branch Community has long been considered one of the poorest areas in Dallas County.
-While the community was formed for freed Black Americans, some of the original families have been forced out by poor living conditions or forced to sell their land for as low as $300.
+While the community was formed for freed Black Americans, some of the original families have been forced out by poor living conditions or forced to sell their land for as little as $300.
 A small portion of the original families continue to hold on to the lands.

 The area's living conditions and lack of basic services in the largely lower-income, predominantly African American community resemble a "non-border colonia" because of its similarities to those settlements situated along the southwestern United States border with Mexico.

 One of the challenges of the community is that residents must transport water to use it: despite existing next to a wastewater treatment facility, no water infrastructure exists in Sand Branch (due to its unincorporated status), and the wells are non-potable due to decades of contamination.